zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-web-server-configuration/3/_index.md

 ### Option 1: Use a user name and password

 This is what we did in [Learn to manage a node](/manage-a-node/ubuntu/).
 From your workstation, run this command to bootstrap your node.
-Replace `ADDRESS` with your remote node's external address, `USER` with your username, and `PASSWORD` with your password.
+Replace <code class="placeholder">ADDRESS</code> with your remote node's external address, <code class="placeholder">USER</code> with your username, and <code class="placeholder">PASSWORD</code> with your password.

 ```bash
 # ~/chef-repo